A Letter From the Principal

 Grab & Go Meals

-- Grab & Go Meals: Grab & Go meals will be available for any students not on campus.
-Meals will be distributed Monday through Friday (with the exception of No School days) from 12:00 pm -1:00 pm at the following locations
+Grab & Go meals will be available for all Iowa City Community School District students.
+Each meal includes breakfast and lunch.
+Menu information can be found at MealViewer, under the Grab & Go menu.
+Meals are free and will be distributed Monday through Friday (with the exception of No School days) from 12:00 pm -1:00 pm at the following locations:

 - City High School